-I was always a fan of the shade plant section at the garden centers where I used to work.
-Part of the reason I enjoyed the shade plant section may have been because it was cooler under the shade cloth over the hoop houses, but my preference for staying cool in summer is not the only reason I liked being in that section.
-Shade-loving perennials and bulbs provide a surprising amount of texture, and color that can really help to brighten up shady garden areas.
+I was always a fan of the shade section at the garden centers I worked at.
+Part of the reason I enjoyed the shade plant section may have been because it was cooler under the shade cloth.
+My preference for staying cool in summer is not the only reason I liked being in that section.
+Shade plants provide a surprising amount of texture, and color that can really help to brighten up shady garden areas.

 7 Unique Shade-Loving Plants

-Be aware when considering adding bleeding hearts to your shade garden is that they go dormant in the heat of summer.
+Be aware when considering adding bleeding hearts to your shade garden that they go dormant in the heat of summer.
 It is best to plant perennials or annuals in front of the bleeding hearts to fill the void they leave when they enter their mid-summer sleep.
-Bleeding hearts grow about 3′ tall with a similar spread, so it is best to place them in the back of the perennial border or in a location where they have plenty of room to grow.
+Bleeding hearts grow about 3′ tall with a similar spread.
+It is best to place them in the back of the perennial border or in a location where they have plenty of room to grow.

-Ligularia is another shade-loving perennial that needs moist soil in order to grow and thrive.
-If you have a location that collects water often, such as a low spot in the yard, ligularia will perform well in that setting.
-The Rocket Ligularia is the most popular ligularia as it has tall spikes of golden yellow flowers that really brighten up a shaded garden area.
-Not only are the bright yellow flowers stunning in shade the large – bold leaves add texture when the flowers are not in bloom.
-Combining bold textures of The Rocket Ligularia with fine textures from ferns or snakeroot is a great way to add diversity to your shade garden.
+Ligularia is a shade-loving perennial that needs moist soil in order to grow and thrive.
+Ligularia performs well in garden locations where the soil is saturated often.
+The Rocket Ligularia has tall spikes of golden yellow flowers that really brighten up a shaded garden area.
+The large and bold leaves add texture when the bright yellow flowers are not present.
+Combining bold textures of The Rocket Ligularia with fine textures from ferns or snakeroot adds diversity to your shade garden.

-Plants with white foliage or blooms are appealing to me for their use in the garden at night.
+Plants with white foliage or blooms are appealing for their use in the garden at night.
 The light colors really stand out against the darkness.
-This design principle of using light foliage in nighttime gardens also applies to shaded garden areas.
+The design principle of using light foliage in nighttime gardens also applies to shaded garden areas.
 Areas with low light can especially benefit from light-colored foliage and blooms for this same reason.